 Boneless and skin-on is the way to go.
 A mix of thighs and breasts produces a grand mix of both flavor and texture — adding a couple more aspects to the multi-faceted character that defines this dish.

-How the chicken is cooked — fast and hot on skewers — adds yet another dimension, allowing it to retain its identity when paired with the deeply rich masala sauce.
+How the chicken is cooked — fast and hot on skewers — adds yet another dimension, allowing it to keep its identity when paired with the deeply rich masala sauce.

 Why skin-on?
 Well, you want to capture all the flavor you can from the slightly fatty skin.
 The chicken doesn’t get served with its skin still on, but it does get crisply cooked alongside it, once stripped off the meat.